EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 }
 ```

-In addition to the aggregate name, command type and payload, this object specifies the **aggregate ID** (a unique identifier of an aggregate instance).
+In addition to the aggregate name, command type and payload, this object specifies the aggregate's ID.

 Run your application and send a POST request to the following URL: